WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 Already completed this Ex over the weekend.
 However, I found some ways to make it better.
 Now,

+### 1200 | Pair programming
+Working with Matthew Martinez!
+Working on the sketch.

 ---

 ## 2022 02 27 | Sunday